SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Sorry, there won’t be any Crete-Santorini ferries in January.
+Sorry, I don’t think there will be any Crete-Santorini ferries in January.
 You’ll have to fly (or ferry) via Athens if you want to visit both.

 5. Day Trips to Crete from Santorini